 Are your internships paid?

-While we are unfortunately not able to pay our interns, we invest heavily in mentoring and student development by keeping our supervisor to intern ratio extremely low.
-Additionally, each term we host a series of speaking events from professionals working in security, policy, and research to serve as learning opportunities for students looking to enter a similar field.
-Interns find these opportunities with our colleagues, funders, and alums extremely beneficial.
+While we are unfortunately not able to pay our interns, we invest heavily in mentoring and student development by keeping our supervisor-to-intern ratio extremely low.
+Additionally, each term we host a series of speaking events from professionals working in security, policy and research to serve as learning opportunities for students looking to enter a similar field.
+Interns find these opportunities with our colleagues, funders and alums extremely beneficial.
+In addition, the University of Maryland has several opportunities for UMD students to apply for unpaid internship stipends.
+Click here for more information.

 I’m able to earn academic credit for internships through my University, does START allow students to earn credit?